 One of the best places to ski in April, these two ski resorts go hand-in-hand on this list.
 They are situated at a fantastic height of 1850/2100m making them incredibly snow sure deep into the spring months.
-The skiable slopes in the famous Espace Killy range from 1,550m all the way up to 3,455m, offering almost 2,000m of vertical skiing.
+The skiable slopes in the famous Espace Killy ski area range from 1,550m all the way up to 3,455m, offering almost 2,000m of vertical skiing.
 Another bonus is that the majority of its north-facing slopes (around 60%) are all above 2,500m, on two superb glaciers.
-Both ski resorts have a great atmosphere with plenty of après-ski activities to enjoy, such as Val d’Isère’s popular ice-driving experience, or for the really adventurous try ice diving in Tignes.
+Both ski resorts have a great atmosphere with plenty of après-ski activities to enjoy, such as Val d’Isère’s popular ice-driving experience.
+Or, for the really adventurous try ice diving in Tignes on your skiing holiday.

 Obergurgl is one of the highest non-glacier ski resorts in Austria standing at 1,980m.
-Even higher is its close neighbour, Hochgurgl, standing at 2,150m.
-The Obergurgl area makes for some great high-altitude spring skiing with slopes going as high as 3,082m.
-There’s also the added option to head over to Solden to reach up to 3,250m and enjoy more of the traditional Austrian après-ski.
+Even higher is its close neighbour, Hochgurgl ski resort, standing at 2,150m.
+Obergurgl ski resort makes for some great high-altitude spring skiing with slopes going as high as 3,082m.
+There’s also the added option to head over to Solden to reach up to 3,250m and enjoy more of the traditional Austrian après ski.
 Obergurgl is fantastic for families looking for a snow-sure ski resort.
 This is our pick of the best places to ski in March.

 One of the best places to ski in April, Val Thorens is the highest resort in Europe at 2,300m.
-It’s also one of the three powerhouses, as well as Meribel and Courchevel, that make up the largest ski area in the world, Les Trois Vallees.
+It’s also one of the three powerhouses, as well as Meribel and Courchevel, that make up the largest ski area in the world, the Three Valleys.
 The slopes range from an incredible 600m to 3,250m offering an enormous 2,650m vertical drop.
 Val Thorens is a lively ski resort with an array of restaurants and bars.
-If that’s not enough, you can ski to other nearby ski resorts including Meribel and Courchevel for lunch or an afternoon aperitif in the spring sunshine.
+If that’s not enough, you can ski to other nearby ski resorts including Méribel and Courchevel for lunch or an afternoon aperitif in the spring sunshine.
 Val Thorens has proven a favourite with tourists for reliable spring skiing.